 As Scheherazade could tell you, a captivating story goes a long way.
 Metaphors in particular are a powerful way to reach people — comparing a new idea to a familiar concept gives your audience a clear and immediate understanding of what you’re talking about.
 Consider the cloud: it’s easier to imagine our data stored in the cloud than to think about the physical location of the servers that host it.
 This popular metaphor is friendly, reassuring, and simple enough to appeal to broad audiences.

 What story will you tell, and how will you tell it?
-As you plan for your next trade show, take a cue from modern museums: make your message easy to understand, let your audience touch and play with interactive features, and watch engagement soar.
+Take a cue from modern museums: make your message easy to understand, let your audience touch and play with interactive features, and watch engagement soar.